So I’ve been thinking a lot about this whole ‘digital nomad’ trend that’s been going on lately.

 They live dreamy (well, on the surface, at least), seasonal lives: strolling through sunny Sweden during the summer months and weathering the winters bitter cold Koh Lanta, Thailand.

-(all photos via my favorite travel-blogger-couple of all, Mr & Mrs. Globetrot)
+(all photos via one of my favorite travel-blogger-couples of all, Mr & Mrs. Globetrot)

 Here’s some facts I’ve noticed about most of these digital nomads: